Ousman-T/Final-Project/README.md

 In the future I would like to distinguish between accounts.
 Make sure that User3 doesn't see User2's Todos.

 I would also like to add a feature where you can check a todo off as done, and move that todo to a seperate div where you can see all of your completed Todos, but won't be able to update them.

+Lessons Learned-

+FILE STRUCTURE AND FOLLOWING DATA WAS THE THESIS STATEMENT BEHIND THIS PROJECT!
+This should be apart of the Ten Coding Commandments (Haha).
+Simply remembering your file structure, and which files/functions require what data/files can turn an overwhelming project into a very straightforward project.